Head downtown for big-city sports, concerts, arts and experiences you can find only in Toronto. With...

 - Photos of your experience on a USB flash drive

 Spend an evening exploring the aquarium and learning about the magnificent marine animals that grace its waters.
-Afterwards, tuck into your sleeping bag for an unforgettable evening beneath the “Dangerous Lagoon” shark tunnel.
-Surrounded on all sides by sharks, stingrays, and sea turtles, this will be a slumber party to remember!
+Afterwards, tuck into your sleeping bag for an unforgettable evening beneath the "Dangerous Lagoon" shark tunnel.
+Surrounded by sharks, stingrays, and sea turtles, this will be a slumber party to remember!

-Family sleepovers are open to family groups of any size, to a maximum of 60 people.
-Learn more about pricing and reservation information for Family Sleepover.
+Family sleepovers are open to groups of any size, to a maximum of 60 people.

 Friday Night Jazz